theofil/HerwigCMSDev/README.md

 in the command line.

 ### Ultralegacy CMSSW_10_6_22
-First loing to lxplus7.cern.ch and switch to the folder you want to place the CMSSW_10_6_22 installation.
+You may want to login lxplus7.cern.ch and switch to the folder you want to place the CMSSW_10_6_22 installation, before continuing.
 ```
 export SCRAM_ARCH="slc7_amd64_gcc700" # setenv for csh
 scram list | grep CMSSW_10_6 # Gives list of available releases, most recent at time of writing is 10_6_22: